- Prices between £2099 - £2399

 A new dawn in Bali

 Welcome to Bali, an island so idyllic that even the airport comes framed in tropical foliage.
-Please touch down before 3pm, where you’ll be whisked off by private transfer to your hotel in Seminyak.
+Please touch down before 3pm, where you’ll be whisked off by private transfer to your hotel in Legian.
 This chic beach haven is quietly fostering a reputation as Bali’s unsung rock star.
 More serene than neighbouring Kuta, it’s home to designer boutiques, eclectic galleries and a growing clutch of internationally renowned restaurants.
-Today is all about getting to know your fellow Flashpackers, so settle in before joining your new group at one of Seminyak’s hip hangouts, with a front-row seat to the Indian Ocean.
+Today is all about getting to know your fellow Flashpackers, so settle in before joining your new group at one of Legian’s hip hangouts, with a front-row seat to the Indian Ocean.
 Grab a cocktail – signature drinks are made with local starfruit and citrus – before soaking in your very first Balinese sunset.
 As the sky turns to a blaze of fiery orange, get chatting to your newly-formed squad of adventurers and soak in the Ibiza vibes of this stylish beach metropolis.Read more

 Fly-high yoga and a local cooking class